Massad Boulos: Lebanese politics

 Both his father and grandfather were known figures in Lebanese politics, as his great uncle, Massad, served in Parliament and his father, Fares, served as Mayor of Kfarkaara.
 Boulos is acquainted with Christian politicians and parties in Lebanon from Suleiman Frangieh of the Marada Movement, considered aligned with Hezbollah, to the Free Patriotic Movement (FPM) and anti-Hezbollah opposition parties like the Lebanese Forces.
 However, he has mentioned in interviews that he is not affiliated with any party in Lebanon and that he is acquainted with most Lebanese Christian leaders.
+In a September 2025 interview with Al Jazeera, he stated that Hezbollah and all armed organizations in Lebanon should be fully disarmed.

 According to Century Foundation's analyst Aron Lund, quoting a report in As-Safir, Boulos was a supporter of Michel Aoun's Free Patriotic Movement and represented it in Nigeria, where his father-in-law did business and funded the party's activities.
 When asked about his relation with the FPM, which elected Michel Aoun as president with support from Hezbollah, Boulos said that "as Lebanese Christians, most of us supported President Aoun's calls for Lebanese sovereignty from the late 1980's to the early 2000's (including the United States Congress and administrations); in fact in 2005, he enjoyed the support of close to 80% of Lebanese Christians as well as Muslims."
 In October 2024, the Free Patriotic Movement declared they were no longer bound by their previous alliance.

 AP reported that Boulos initially stood for parliament in Koura, but withdrew for another list involving the FPM, Marada and the communists.
 In 2009, the FPM shortlisted him, but Aoun eventually chose another candidate.
 By 2018, he again pledged his support to Marada.
 He subsequently denied ever running for Parliament.

 Lund writes that Boulos' career "does not exactly indicate a firm commitment to either side in Lebanese or regional politics", and that his appointment suggests that Trump's Middle East policy "will often be more readily understood in light of the personalities orbiting Mar-a-Lago [a Trump-owned resort] than through an ideological prism or in terms of U.S. national interest."
 He also mentioned that Boulos' connections could be highly useful "if Trump were to lean the other way and pursue his isolationist instincts, aiming to deescalate ongoing wars, deconflict with Iran, and scale down the U.S. presence in the region."
 Analyst Mitchell Plitnick saw Boulos as "a businessman and political opportunist" but that his nomination signaled the administration's willingness to engage with the Palestinians.